catherinelee95/ErrorProneExtension/MyBugChecker/MyBug.md

 This bug is also referenced by the Spotbugs [https://spotbugs.readthedocs.io/en/latest/bugDescriptions.html] as “DLS: Useless increment in return statement”.

 We cover all valid cases of a post-increment and post-decrement being used in a return statement.
-As post-increment/decrements can only be applied to integers stored in variables, we only cover such cases.
+As post-increment/decrements can only be applied to numberical data types stored in variables, we only cover such cases.
+Note that when we state variables, this includes variables in both the global and local scopes.

 ### Valid instances of a ‘useless increment in return statement’ bug: